RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 In this video we're going to take on yet another counting problem, counting the number of bit strings that have a certain "weight".

-Specifically we are going to look at the problem of counting the number of n-bit
+Specifically we are going to look at the problem of counting the number of n-bit strings that have a weight of k, and we're introducing a new method for doing so, namely the extremely important idea of recursion and the related notion of a recurrence relation.

+First of all by the weight of a bit string we just mean the number of 1's that are in it.
+Or you can think of weight as the sum of all the bits.
+For example here's an 8-bit string with weight 4.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NTU0MzI0N119
+eyJoaXN0b3J5IjpbLTc1Njg2MDQ5XX0=
 -->